DataCanvasIO/HyperGBM/docs/en_US/source/example_basic.md

 ### Change the log level

-The progress message during training can be shown by setting `log_level` (`str` or `int`) to change the log level.
+The progress messages during training can be shown by setting `log_level` (`str` or `int`) to change the log level.
 Please refer the `logging` package of python for further details.
 Besides, more thorough messages will show  when `verobs` is set as `1`.

 The following codes sets the log level to 'INFO':
 ```python